woodrush/lambdalisp/README.md

 all programs can be written purely in SKI combinator calculus terms without the need of introducing any function other than `S`, `K`, and `I`.
 This allows Lazy K's syntax to be astonishingly simple, where only 4 keywords exist - `s`, `k`, `i`, and `` ` `` for function application.
-As mentioned in the [original Lazy K design proposal](https://tromp.github.io/cl/lazy-k.html), if [BF](https://en.wikipedia.org/wiki/Brainfuck) captures the distilled essence of imperative programming, Lazy K captures the distilled essence of functional programming.
+As mentioned in the [original Lazy K design proposal](https://tromp.github.io/cl/lazy-k.html), if [BF](https://en.wikipedia.org/wiki/Brainfuck) captures the distilled essence of structured imperative programming, Lazy K captures the distilled essence of functional programming.
 It might as well be the assembly language of lazily evaluated functional programming.
 With the simple syntax and rules orchestrating a Turing-complete language,